 It’s been a rough year for rice producing countries, especially in Southeast Asia, due to the severe El Niño which is among the strongest in two decades.
-Production levels have dropped enough to affect global rice prices.
+Production levels have dropped enough to affect rice imports and global food prices.

 As difficult as it may be for the producers, it’s even harder for the countries that rely on rice but are unable to produce it.

 The world’s third largest importer of rice, the Philippines, is facing a dilemma as it experiences a change in leadership, a drop in its domestic rice production, and a recent ban on rice imports by private traders all at the same time.
 In the face of all these challenges, the government and the private sector have searched for alternatives to meet the Philippines’ rice demand as the country aims for self-sufficiency within two years.
 One such method they have found is to form a joint venture with Myanmar.